MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/overview.md

 ## Try this next

-Take these tools for a test run by [signing up for a free VSTS organization](../../organizations/accounts/create-organization-msa-or-work-student.md).
-From there, you're ready to [create your backlog](create-your-backlog.md).
+Take these tools for a test run by [signing up for free](../get-started/index.md).

 Once you've started tracking work, you'll want to monitor and track progress, identify trends, and share your plans.
 See [Charts, dashboards, and widgets](../../report/overview.md).

 ## Related articles

-You access tools provided by VSTS and TFS by connecting from a client to the server, either in the cloud or on-premises.
+You access tools provided by Azure Boards and TFS by connecting from a client to the server, either in the cloud or on-premises.
 Some web portal tools require additional Visual Studio Subscriptions or Advanced/VS Enterprise access.
 To learn more, see [Permissions and access for work tracking](../../organizations/security/permissions-access-work-tracking.md).

 For an overview of all your customization options, see [Customize your work tracking experience](../../reference/customize-work.md).